FAQ

 No. The server is optional and is mainly for:

-• Exposing one OpenAI-compatible /v1 endpoint that can route to multiple providers/models
+• exposing one OpenAI-compatible /v1 endpoint that can route to multiple providers/models

-• Integrating with OpenAI-compatible clients and agentic CLIs
+• integrating with OpenAI-compatible clients and agentic CLIs

 Install and run: